Bob Houmard: College career

 Houmard played college football for the Ohio Bobcats and was a three-year starter at fullback.
 Houmard was named All-MAC as a senior after rushing for 419 yards and 12 touchdowns and catching 14 passes for 232 yards and seven touchdowns as the Bobcats won the 1968 Mid-American Conference title.
 Houmard finished his collegiate career with 1,176 rushing yards and 18 touchdowns on 291 carries and caught 22 passes for 290 yards and eight touchdowns.

 Professional career

-Houmard was selected by the Pittsburgh Steelers in the 14th round of the 1969 NFL/AFL draft, but opted to instead sign with the Winnipeg Blue Bombers of the Canadian Football League.
+Houmard was selected by the Pittsburgh Steelers in the 14th round of the 1969 NFL/AFL draft.
+He opted to instead sign with the Winnipeg Blue Bombers of the Canadian Football League.
 In 1970, Houmard rushed for 810 yards and eight touchdowns.
 After the season he was signed by the Montreal Alouettes, who traded him to the Edmonton Eskimos before the start of the season.
 Houmard was signed by the Toronto Argonauts in 1973 but did not make the team out of training camp.

 Houmard was signed by the Memphis Southmen of the newly-founded World Football League (WFL) as a player-coach in 1974.
 He was moved to the tight end position and caught one pass for nine yards.
 Houmard suffered a career-ending injury from a tractor accident in 1974.